black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 165
 After the while loop, set text.innerText to equal "You picked <someGuess>.
 Here are the random numbers:".
 Replace <someGuess> with the guess function parameter.

+# Step 166
+At the end of the string, before the final quote, insert the new line escape character \n.
+This will cause the next part you add to text.innerText to appear on a new line.